jlaird-bio/Sars-Cov-2-ClusterQuest/README.md

 1. Find gene expression data for SARS-Cov-2 and a variety of diseases.

-2. Compare SARS-Cov-2 expression data to expression data of each disease.
+2. Compare SARS-Cov-2 expression data to expression data of each disease using hierarchal clustering.

 3. See if expression patterns match any major disease.